To truly focus on members means using a member-centric philosophy to guide your association’s activities.

 To truly focus on members means creating a member-centric culture.
 Everything from your association’s strategy to day-to-day operations must drive a great member experience.
 That’s what will bring in new members and keep them around year after year.

-Here are three effective ways to build a member-centric culture at your association:
+Here’s three effective ways to build a member-centric culture at your association:

 1. Know your members.